 Nurses who hold a master's degree in nursing or a non-clinical master's degree and wish to become Clinical Nurse Specialists may obtain the CNS Certificate.
 The post-master's program requires the student to complete coursework in the Clinical Nurse Specialist program.
 Students who have already completed a master's program in nursing may be eligible for course waivers at the discretion of the Program Director.
 Upon completion of this variable-credit program, the nurse will be eligible for national, professional CNS certification.
-Students will choose either an adult/gerontology focus or a maternal/child focus.
+Students will have an adult/gerontology focus.